 To properly define those muscles you work so hard for and lose the extra fat from your hips, thighs or abdomen, you need to reduce the amount of glucose available for your body to use as fuel during and post workout so your body must tap into fat stores for fuel.

-To do this your diet needs to be low in fast release carbohydrates or High GI foods such as processed foods, cereals, grains, sugars, low fat dairy products and high in slow release carbohydrate or Low GI foods such as vegetables, full fat and low processed dairy, ancient grains such as quinoa, buckwheat, protein, fats such as avocado, olive oil, coconut oil and eggs.
+To do this your diet needs to be low in fast release carbohydrates or High GI foods such as processed foods, cereals, grains, sugars, low fat dairy products.
+And high in slow release carbohydrate or Low GI foods such as vegetables, full fat and low processed dairy, ancient grains such as quinoa, buckwheat, protein, fats such as avocado, olive oil, coconut oil and eggs.

-By Kali Brydon BSC Human Nutritionist
+By Kali Grey BSC Human Nutritionist